Randomization-based joint central limit theorem and efficient covariate adjustment in stratified $2^K$ factorial experiments: Joint asymptotic normality

-Theorem~\ref{thm::unadj} establishes the joint asymptotic normality of $ \widehat{\boldsymbol \tau}_\unadj $ and provides an asymptotically conservative estimator for the asymptotic variance.
-The variance estimator is consistent if $ \boldsymbol S^2_{[m] \boldsymbol \tau} = 0$; that is, if the unit-level factorial effects are stratum-specifically additive, $ \boldsymbol \tau_i = \boldsymbol c_m $ for all $ i \in [m] $, where $ \boldsymbol c_m $ is a constant vector.
-In such a case, Theorem~\ref{thm::unadj} can be used for randomization-based inferences of factorial effects with additive causal effects assumption, such as conducting randomization tests or calculating $p$-values under Fisher's sharp null hypothesis.
+Theorem~\ref{thm::unadj} establishes the joint asymptotic normality of $ \widehat{\boldsymbol \tau}_\unadj $ and provides an asymptotically conservative estimator for the asymptotic covariance.
+The covariance estimator is consistent if $ \boldsymbol S^2_{[m] \boldsymbol \tau} = 0$, that is, if the unit-level factorial effects are block-specifically additive, $ \boldsymbol \tau_i = \boldsymbol c_m $ for all $ i \in [m] $, where $ \boldsymbol c_m $ is a constant vector.
+In such a case, Theorem~\ref{thm::unadj} can be used for randomization-based inferences of factorial effects under the additive causal effects assumption, such as conducting tests or calculating $p$-values under Fisher's sharp null hypothesis.
 In general cases, Theorem~\ref{thm::unadj} is useful for constructing large-sample conservative confidence intervals for each factorial effect or confidence regions for joint factorial effects.
 More specifically, if the limit of ${\boldsymbol V}( \Y )$ is nonsingular, then the probability that $ \widehat{ \boldsymbol V}_n(\Y) $ is nonsingular converges to one.
-For $\alpha \in (0,1)$, let $\chi^2_F ( 1 - \alpha )$ be the $(1 - \alpha)$th quantile of a $\chi^2$ distribution with degrees of freedom $F$.
-We can then construct a Wald-type confidence region for $\boldsymbol \tau$,
+For $\alpha \in (0,1)$, let $\chi^2_{F_1} ( 1 - \alpha )$ be the $(1 - \alpha)$th quantile of a $\chi^2$ distribution with degrees of freedom $F_1$.
+We can then construct a Wald-type confidence region for $\boldsymbol C \boldsymbol \tau$: